zkSNACKs/zIPs/UXImprovementProcess.md

 ### 0. Form a pool of UX Testers

-Establish a pool of UX Testers comprised of advanced users and noobs.
+Establish a pool of UX Testers comprised of 3/4 noobs and 1/4 advanced users.
 Ideally both groups are made up of 10-20 people or more.
 For every round of testing, Testers should receive small bounties to motivate participation.

 ### 1. Identify the issue